ampham/BullNote/readme.md

 Getting Started
 ---------------

+Bull Note is available for free in the Google Play store: [Get Bull Note for Android](https://play.google.com/store/apps/details?id=com.bullnote.buffalo.burgers)

-Clone this repo or download as ZIP.
+For developers: Clone this repo or download as ZIP.